foundriesio/docs/source/tutorial/index.rst

 Using this demonstration system, you can:

-- See live data readings from your devices using the Leshan web application.
+- See live data readings from your devices using the Leshan web application

-- Send commands to the device, such as turning on and off an LED.
+- Send commands to the device, such as turning on and off an LED

-- Use Leshan to update your IoT device firmware.
+- Use Leshan to update your IoT device firmware

-- Secure your network communication using the DTLS protocol.
+- Secure your network communication using the DTLS protocol

-To set up and use this system, follow these pages in order.
+To set up and use this system, follow these pages in order

 .. toctree::
    :maxdepth: 3